Seek guidance providing accommodations for students with disabilities.Student Disability Services

 - For live lectures, discussions or office hours, you can use Google Meet.
 Meet allows you to schedule sessions in advance.
-Check out the LITS Google Meet Quick Guide for basic information on creating a session, sharing your screen, and recording.
+Check out this Google Meet Cheat Sheet for basic information on creating a session, sharing your screen, and recording.

 - Keep track of your Meet by scheduling with Google Calendar and adding conferencing.
 (Conferences are an option you can choose when creating Calendar events.
 Adding conferences schedules the event in Meet and adds the link.)